bradchristie/taminations-flutter/assets/b1/promenade.md

-When couples are sashayed or same-sex, Promenade Home can be ambiguous (unless everyone is paired with their original partner), and the caller must further specify where couples should end (e.g., Promenade to the girl’s home).
+When couples are sashayed or same-sex, Promenade Home can be ambiguous (unless everyone is paired with their original partner), and the caller must further specify where couples should end (for example, Promenade to the girl’s home).

 The previous call can blend into Promenade.
 For example, from Facing Lines, Reverse Flutterwheel, Promenade Home.
 See "Part 4: